WojciechMatuszewski/programming-notes/react.md

 reference (passed as `callback.current`).
 And since reference itself is passed by value it will not change and always be stale.

+## Synthetics Events

+React is using browser-agnostic wrapper for events that are passed to you when you.
+There are called `Synthetic Events`.
+You can still get to the underlying, native events by using `.nativeEvent` property.

+### Mysterious `.persist` property

+Tbh, there is nothing mysterious about it.
+Those `Synthetic Events` are nullified synchronously after the callback (your callback) has been invoked.
+If you want to use events in a asynchronous context you probably want to use `.persis` method.
+This will give the control of the event back to you and that event will not be synchronously nullified.

 ## Events Listeners and Hooks

 While using `useEffect` you have to remember about deps array, that is pretty